Fried shrimp

-Shrimp or prawn dishes are often prepared by frying, especially deep frying.
-There are several styles.
+Fried shrimp is a seafood dish consisting of shrimp that is battered or breaded and then deep-fried or pan-fried.
+It is served in various cuisines around the world.
+The dish can be prepared using different coatings, such as seasoned flour, cornmeal, panko, or tempura batter.

 Popcorn shrimp

 Popcorn shrimp is the name of several small shrimp fritters.
 Cajun popcorn is a similar dish of peeled crayfish-tail fritters rich of spices, where shrimps could also be used as a substitute for crayfish.

 Coconut shrimp

-Crunchy varieties of coconut shrimp dishes are prepared with peeled shrimps dipped in batter, generously coated with grated coconut, and deep-fried.
+Crunchy varieties of coconut shrimp dishes are prepared with peeled shrimps dipped in batter, coated with grated coconut, and deep-fried.

-In the world
+Internationally

 Japan

 There are two popular deep-fried prawn dishes in Japan, ebi tempura and ebi furai.
-The difference is that tempura is never breaded, while breaded deep-fries are called furais.
+The difference is that tempura is battered, never breaded, while breaded deep-fries are called furais.
 Prawn cookings in Japan typically employ a straightening technique, by making several incisions on its belly side, then bend the prawn backwards to form straight prawns which they consider more appealing.